My Holy Rosary Family,

 During Mass holding hands during the Our Father is discouraged.
 Also we will not be using the option to offer the sign of peace to one another.
 The priest will say, “The peace of the Lord be with you always“.
 The people will respond, “And with your spirit” and then we’ll move directly to the Agnus Dei (Lamb of God).

-During the distribution of Holy Communion, we will commune in a way similar to that before the cessation of public Masses.
-This means that there will not be distribution of the precious blood from the chalice.
+During the distribution of Holy Communion, there will not be distribution of the precious blood from the chalice.
 Also, Bishop Talley is asking, with gentleness and sensitivity, that those receiving Holy Communion to please do so, for the time being, in the hand.
 While this is not mandated, he is asking this of the faithful out of an abundance of caution and concern for one another.
 Those who receive in the hand are strongly encouraged to have their hands flat to reduce the possibility of hand to hand contact.
-If anyone is wearing gloves the need to be removed prior to receiving Holy Communion.
-Those who receive on the tongue are asked to come to the priest for communion.
+If anyone is wearing gloves they need to be removed prior to receiving Holy Communion.
+Those who receive on the tongue are asked to come to the priest or deacon for communion.
 As always, those who come forward to receive the Eucharist should be in a state of grace having gone to sacramental confession before approaching the altar of the Lord.

-Following the Dismissal Rite, the doors will be opened for you, so that all may depart safely and orderly.
-Please keep in mind that we have to clean the parish church after each Mass.
-All conversations and greetings to others should happen outside so that all can depart safely and we can begin preparing for the next Mass.
+Following the Dismissal Rite, all conversations and greetings to others should happen outside so that all can depart safely and we can begin preparing for the next Mass.
 For those who would like to pray for a few minutes after Mass please do so.
 If you leave immediately following Mass, we ask that you please be mindful of spacing in the aisle as you exit.
 Please leave row by row, if someone is praying in the row ahead of you, do not wait for them to exit.

-My brothers and sisters, I am both grateful and excited to be able to come together once again as a parish family.
-Let us lift one another in prayer and look out for one another as we adjust to these new procedures.
-May our patroness, Mary, Queen of the Most Holy Rosary continue to ask her Divine Son to bless us as we prepare to gather again in worship.
+May our patroness, Mary, Queen of the Most Holy Rosary continue to ask her Divine Son to bless us as we gather in worship.

 Fr.
 Patrick Gallagher